 Consultant: It is such a relief to know that there is a way out.
 In fact, the only way out for you was before was to say I am going to leave.

-Tom (CFO): That was one of my things I would do is to say something like that, not to hurt John, although it might seem that I was doing it to hurt him, but the thing was that it was the only time I felt safe to say that to myself, I don’t have to be struggling like that anymore.
+Tom (CFO): That was one of the things I would do is to say something like that, not to hurt John, although it might seem that I was doing it to hurt him, the thing was that it was the only time I felt safe to say that to myself, I don’t have to be struggling like that anymore.
 I can leave.

 Consultant: There is a way out.